camjohnson-code/rancid-tomatillos/README.md

 ## Features
 - Browse a vast database of movies.
 - View detailed information about each movie, including ratings, reviews, cast, and crew.
-- Search functionality to find movies by genre or title quickly.
+- Search functionality to find movies by title quickly.
 - User authentication and authorization for personalized experiences.
 - The ability to give ratings to a movie you've seen